zebluim/I2GDS2024/RNA_g2/README.md

 <details>
 <summary> Set up for SRA tools </summary>

-This tool alows for the colection of RNA-seq data stored as uniquily idenfied SRR files to be downloaded as fastq files
+This tool allows for the collection of RNA-seq data stored as uniquely identified SRR files to be downloaded as fastq files
     To set up you will need a .txt file with the SRR numbers for data open a text editor
     ```
     nano srrid.txt
     ```
-copy and pase the SRR numbers each on its own line then sace srrid.txt
+copy and paste the SRR numbers each on its own line then save srrid.txt
     example
 ```
 SRR11749400